ProThoughtDesign/Dicetrix/README.md

    - 8 different piece shapes: Single, Line2-4, L3-4, Square, T-shape
    - Each piece contains 1-4 dice with random numbers based on difficulty mode
    - Dice colors determined by palette mapping system for visual variety
-   - Pieces spawn at Y=21 with lowest die positioned to enter grid at Y=20
+   - Pieces spawn at Y=17 with lowest die positioned to enter the visible grid quickly
    - Game Over occurs if spawn position is blocked by existing dice

 2. **Active Control Phase**: While the piece remains active and controllable